prathameshmane019/MCP_AI_AGENT/readme.md

 Obtain your connection string.

 Run your database schema migrations (e.g., using psql, sequelize-cli, knex, or a custom script) to create the customers, products, orders, and order_items tables with appropriate primary/foreign keys and cascade delete rules.
+Ensure CASCADE DELETE is set on foreign keys where appropriate (e.g., orders and order_items when a customer is deleted, order_items when a product is deleted).

 MCP Express Server Setup: